jbr/semantic-edit-mcp/README.md

 ## 🎯 Node Selectors

-Node selectors allow you to target specific AST nodes using different strategies:
+Multiple ways to target nodes for editing:

 ### By Position
 ```json